Saint Iker leads Spanish keeping to new heights

-MADRID Iker Casillas, the rock behind Spain's Euro 2008 and 2010 World Cup triumphs, is set to equal the country's appearances record when the world champions visit England for a friendly on Saturday.
+MADRID Iker Casillas, the rock behind Spain's Euro 2008 and 2010 World Cup triumphs, is set to equal the country's appearances record when the world champions play England in a friendly in London on Saturday.

-The 30-year-old Real Madrid goalkeeper, known as 'Saint Iker', will be winning his 126th cap to match Andoni Zubizarreta's record, 11 years after making his debut in a 1-1 friendly draw in Sweden.
+The 30-year-old Real Madrid goalkeeper, known as 'Saint Iker', will win his 126th cap at Wembley to match Andoni Zubizarreta's record, 11 years after making his debut in a 1-1 draw in Sweden.

-Watching from the Spain bench at Wembley will be Barcelona custodian Victor Valdes, a three-times Champions League winner, and Liverpool's Pepe Reina.
+Casillas has the number one jersey ahead of Barcelona custodian Victor Valdes, a three-times Champions League winner, and Liverpool's Pepe Reina, one of whom will also feature at Wembley, coach Vicente del Bosque said on Friday.

-The fact that Spaniards keep goal at two of England's leading clubs, Liverpool and Manchester United with David de Gea, illustrates the breadth of competency the Spanish have in the position and highlights a problem for the hosts.
+The fact that Spaniards keep goal at two of England's leading clubs -- Manchester United bought Under-21 international David de Gea from Atletico Madrid in the close season -- illustrates the breadth of competency the Spanish have in the position and highlights a problem for the hosts.

-England boss Fabio Capello will have Manchester City's promising Joe Hart between the posts, supported by Bursapor's Scott Carson and David Stockdale from second division Ipswich Town.
+England boss Fabio Capello will have Manchester City's promising Joe Hart, 24, between the posts, supported by Bursaspor's Scott Carson and David Stockdale from Championship (second division) Ipswich Town.

 "There is a debate in Spain that perhaps Valdes, who is also a great goalkeeper, should be in the team instead of Casillas, but really there is no motive to change him," former Spain keeper Santi Canizares told Reuters.